kdanesh/dataviz-project/README.md

 - bring in data on deaths?

 Part 2:
-- think about whether the movers vs nonmovers comparison is useful; if so, clean up definitions of movers vs nonmovers clean up definitions of the two groups
+- think about whether the movers vs nonmovers comparison is useful; if so, clean up the design of the experiment, including definitions of the two groups
 - consider repeating movers comparison for people who moved from high- to low-payment areas
-- figure out way to isolate effect of payments on prescriptions, if feasible
 - maybe bring in geographic data on incidence of chronic pain to control for patient population?
+- brainstorm other ways to isolate effect of payments on prescriptions